-The Curve filters let you apply animation filters to function curves during the export process.
+Curve filters Activate Curve filters to apply animation filters to function curves during the export process.

 Constant Key Reducer

 Activate the Constant Key Reducer filter to remove redundant keys.
 Redundant keys are keys that have the same value, which are equivalent to flat horizontal interpolations on a curve.
 Redundant keys are often a result of a resampled FCurve before filtering.